Hellboy: The Crooked Man

 Hellboy: The Crooked Man is a 2024 American superhero horror film, based on the Dark Horse Comics character Hellboy created by Mike Mignola.
 Produced by Millennium Media, Dark Horse Entertainment, Nu Boyana Film Studios, and Campbell Grobman Films, it is the second reboot of the Hellboy film series and is the fourth live-action entry in the franchise.
 It is directed by Brian Taylor from a script he wrote with Mignola and Christopher Golden, adapting The Crooked Man limited series written by Mignola.
 The film stars Jack Kesy as Hellboy, alongside Jefferson White and Adeline Rudolph in her film debut.

 Filming began in March 2023, in Bulgaria, and was completed in May.
 Hellboy: The Crooked Man was released in Belgium on June 20, 2024, and was released direct-to-VOD in the United States by Ketchup Entertainment on October 8, 2024.
 The film received mixed reviews from critics and has grossed $2 million in international markets.

 Plot

 In 1959, B.P.R.D. senior agent Hellboy and rookie Bobbie Jo Song are escorting a train carrying a mystical spider entity back to Bureau headquarters.
 However, when they cross the Appalachian Mountains, the spider suddenly enlarges to monstrous proportions, forcing their train car to overturn and allowing it to escape.
 Hellboy surmises that the spider grew due to something evil haunting the area, admitting that he heard it calling to him.
 Left stranded, Hellboy and Bobbie Jo run into Tom Ferrell, a war veteran who's recently returned to atone for past sins.
 The agents accompany Tom to speak with Cora Fisher, a witch and Tom's ex-girlfriend, only to find Cora's "empty" body.

-As they wait for the demonic familiar to return with Cora's "full" body, Tom informs the agents that he once met Effie Kolb, who told him the story of "The Crooked Man."
-At Effie's suggestion, Tom used a cat carcass to make a pact with the Crooked Man, that whatever bone he held once the entity arrived would become his lucky bone.
+As they wait for the demonic familiar to return with Cora's "full" body, Tom informs the agents that he once met Effie Kolb, who told him the story of "The Crooked Man".
+At Effie's suggestion, Tom used a black cat carcass to make a pact with the Crooked Man, that whatever bone he held once the entity arrived would become his lucky bone.
 However, the sight of the Crooked Man terrified Tom enough to have a change of heart and discard the lucky bone, but it would always return and kept him safe from harm.
 Realizing that his actions enabled the Crooked Man to cross over to Earth, Tom has vowed to confront and destroy him.
 When the familiar reunites Cora's body, she reveals to Tom that the local witches want her soul.